Simplify Parcel + Freight Shipping

 Inxeption saves you time, money, and headache when it comes to managing your business shipping.
 With one-screen simplicity to manage orders and ship products to customers, logistics has never been simpler or more reliable.

 Using the Inxeption platform, you can enter, fulfill, and manifest an order, schedule its delivery, and confirm the shipment easily.
 Benefit from flat rates and expedited shipping options for parcel and freight (FTL and LTL) options.
-Inxeption’s Value Protection Plan adds trusted and affordable shipping insurance for your high-value freight shipments and final-mile freight delivery makes it easy to ship freight direct to customers.
+Inxeption’s Shipping Protection Plan adds trusted, comprehensive shipping insurance for your shipments and final-mile freight delivery makes it easy to ship freight direct to customers.

 Inxeption last-mile freight allows you to ship freight directly from manufacturer to customer, easily.
 Opt for white glove service to ensure that fragile or bulky shipments get to your buyer without a hitch.